jg-digital-media/jgdm-100DaysOfCode/work/notes/codersnotes-r4.md

 + Greensock:  https://greensock.com/get-started/#loading-gsap

+### Day 28

+Ditched Grid layout which doesn't work well with Slick Carousels (at least with this design and I now have a Fade carousel in place for the homepage.
+Little preview for you all)

 ### Day 27

 Ditched the idea of Slick Carousels which proved to be too problematic for this project.
 Have successfully implemented Lightboxes though.